ganrajborade/ML-on-ultra-low-power-devices/README.md

 Problem occuring :

 error initializing emulator msp-fet430uif is already in use .
 I am clearing the msp430 board .
 I am updating the system.
 Facing issues with proxy I guesss.
 Anyways doing just the thing to clear the msp430 board.
 Still the error persists : seeing manuel : https://www.ti.com/lit/ug/slau678c/slau678c.pdf?ts=1701161921322&ref_url=https%253A%252F%252Fwww.google.com%252F

+Installation directory of drivers : /opt/ti/fetdrivers .
+This is for your pc too.

+SO I DONOT KNOW WHAT I DID BUT IT GOT WORKING CORRECTLY : SO BASICALLY I USED THE RESOURCE : https://www.youtube.com/watch?v=H1HToCzku9Y

+ I IMPORTED THE OUT OF BOX BLINK CODE .
+NOW LET ME CHECK THE OTHER THINGS TOO.
+Basically you just install test packages which is being given to you by TI.
+And then I found the code of LED blink and I found it and I worked it out.

+---> last thing which I did today is about the suming of the elements of the array.